 Learning Enhancement not replacement

-Bardeen completes in-app and in-website tasks such as filling in forms and sending messages.
+Bardeen completes in-app and in-website tasks, such as filling in forms and sending messages.
 So, these tasks classify as repetitive, tasks then this tool would enhance learning.

 Task Understanding

 Bardeen can access what is open on your screen and therefore has additional context when generating automation workflows.
 The tool uses AI to build these workflows.